department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 layout: page-breadcrumbs.html
 title: The VA Claim Process after You File Your Claim
 display_title: After You File Your Claim
-description: Find out what happens after you file a claim for VA disability compensation, including how long you'll wait for a decision and what steps we take before the preparation for notification.
+description: Find out what happens in the VA claim process after you file your claim.
+Learn about the steps in the VA disability claim processing timeline and how long it takes, on average, to get your VA disability rating.
 order: 3
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 template: detail-page